Skip to content

 Screenshot-2026-02-27-at-11

-Founded in 1993 by the late Dr. Iain Douglas-Hamilton, Save The Elephants works to secure a future for all elephants.
+Founded in 1993 by the world's leading elephant expert, the late Dr. Iain Douglas-Hamilton, Save The Elephants (STE) works to secure a future for all wild African elephants - the planet's largest land mammal.

 Sheldrick Wildlife Trust - Baby Elephant Rescue